Defluencer/dit/README.md

-# Live-Like
+# Decentralized Influencer Toolkit
-The project aim to decentralize content creation by providing video live streaming, live chat, video on demand, forum, etc...
+The project aim is to provide decentralized live and on demand video streaming with chat.
 Build a home or a business on the decentralized web!
-True ownership means that you have responsabilities but also freedom.
+With true ownership comes responsabilities but also freedom.

 ## Project Status
 - Live Streaming: Mostly working.
-- VOD: Can save stream as timecode adressable video.
+- VOD: Saved stream only.
-- Live Chat: Can send and receive messages.
-No identity yet.
+- Live Chat: In progress.
-- Moderation: In Design.
+- Moderation: In design.
 - Community: Some thoughts.
 - Ecosystem: Wild dreams!